-4.2.
-Container Traffic
+4.2 Container Traffic

 Using this informed shortlist of the top containerized US ports, I approached each respective port authority individually and retrieved monthly 20-foot equivalent unit (TEU) traffic flow data.
 I received four separate series: (i) inbound loaded containers, (ii) outbound loaded containers, (iii) inbound empty containers, and (iv) outbound empty containers.
+To my knowledge, this is the first study in international economics to document and use novel empty container repositioning data.
 Unlike containerized goods flows, I do not observe the origin or ultimate destination of container traffic flows.
 A 40-foot intermodal container is counted as two TEUs.
-To ensure a balanced and representative panel of data, I have limited container traffic flows to those observed between January 2012 and December 2021 of 12 key ports, which represents approximately 80% of national container unit thruflows.
+To ensure a balanced and representative panel of data, I have limited container traffic flows to those observed between January 2012 and December 2021 of twelve key ports, which represents approximately 80% of national container unit thruflows.
 For more details on the wider time series of port data made available for this study, see Appendix III.